pytorch/pytorch/docs/source/compile/index.rst

 Optimizations can be passed in :func:`~torch.compile` with either a backend mode parameter or as passes.
 To understand what are the available options you can run
 :func:`~torch._inductor.list_options()`` and :func:`~torch._inductor.list_mode_options`

-The default backend is `backend="inductor"` which will likely be the most reliable and performant option for most users, other backends are there for power users who don't mind more experimental community support.
+The default backend is `backend="inductor"` which will likely be the most reliable and performant option for most users and library maintainers, other backends are there for power users who don't mind more experimental community support.

 .. autosummary::